What is a Hybrid Heating System?

 Find out more about Solar Thermal with a Boiler.

-What about Solar PV?
+What about solar PV?

-Solar PV panels are different to solar thermal panels as they generate electricity rather than heat, but with the inclusion of a solar power diverter or optimiser some of this electricity you can power an immersion heater in a hot water cylinder with solar generated power.
+Solar PV panels are different to solar thermal panels as they generate electricity rather than heat.
+And with the inclusion of a solar power diverter or optimiser some of this electricity you can power an immersion heater in a hot water cylinder with solar generated power.
 This means you can heat some of your hot water with free renewable energy, lessening the strain on your boiler and lowering your energy bills.

 Find out more about Solar Thermal with an Immersion Heater (and solar PV).